-For one whole week, I asked my husband every day what he was doing and where he was going.
-And each day he would give me the same answer, his frustration growing exponentially as the week wore on.
+For one whole week, I asked my husband every day what he was doing and where he was going, and each day he would give me the same answer.
+He became increasingly frustrated as the week wore on.

-As a one-car family, we do need to communicate with each other in detail about our comings and goings, so it’s not out of line for me to want to know when I can book my appointments.
+As a one-car family, we need to communicate with each other our comings and goings, so it’s not out of line for me to want to know when I can book my appointments.
 But, understandably, my method of communication was incredibly annoying.
 Sure, I could blame it on mommy-brain, but let’s be honest.
 It was pure laziness.
-Once I asked the question, I didn’t listen to the fullness of his answer; I didn’t write down his schedule.
+Once I asked the question, I didn’t listen to the fullness of his answer or bother to write down his schedule.
 I just plain forgot it.

-Then my husband had a brainwave.
+Then, fortunately, my husband had a good idea.
 He suggested that we meet together every Sunday evening to go over our schedules for the week.
-Though initially I thought it might seem a bit too much like work, since we’ve started doing this, we’ve been significantly less frustrated, had less miscommunication, and have enjoyed more time to intentionally spend together.
+At first, I thought it might seem a bit too much like work.
+However, since we’ve started doing this, we’ve been significantly less frustrated, had less miscommunication, and have enjoyed more time to spend together intentionally.

 So if you can relate to our frustration, here are a few reasons why you and your spouse might consider having a planning session every week.